seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 ## Internet and the web

-The web brought content production to independent individuals - everyone got a voice and access to a wide audience.
+The web brought digital content production to independent individuals - everyone got a voice and access to a potential world wide audience.
 With Youtube, everyone could record a lecture and broadcast it.
 Learning habits diversified with shorter attention spans, screen-first, mobile-first.
 One question at the time was : will these changes sideline higher ed organisations since knowledge has become available for free, easily and from anywhere?